-• PROTOCOL ASRT .
-Enter ASRT bridge configuration menu.
+• protocol asrt.
+Accesses the ASRT bridge configuration menu.

-- BRIDGE .
-Enable transparent bridging. - PORT port#.
-Enable bridging for a determined interface.
+- bridge.
+Enables transparent bridging. - port port#.
+Enables bridging for a determined interface.
 Execute this command for all LAN/WAN interfaces over which the bridge is going to operate.

 Versions from 11.01.00: